SaijaGit/horsefeedplanner/README.md

 - The graphic design of the application is not final.
 The pages just have a touch of css to make them a little more pleasing to the eye.

 ## How to use the app
+1. Get project from github

-1. Go to the application directory
+1. Go to the application directory ```/horsefeedplanner/```

+1. Create .env file with the following contents:

+           DATABASE_URL="postgresql:///user"
+           SECRET_KEY='key'
+    - where user = your username
+    - key = a random 16-character string enclosed within ''-marks

 1. Start venv:
 ```source venv/bin/activate```